 Designpixil · saas-design

-SaaS dashboard UX best practices are not primarily about visual design.
-They are about information architecture: what data to show, in what order, with what level of detail — so that users can understand their situation and take action without having to think hard about where to look.
+SaaS dashboard UX is not primarily a visual problem.
+It is an information architecture problem: deciding what data to surface, in what priority order, for which user — so they can understand their situation and act without having to think hard about where to look.

 Data Hierarchy: Start With the Decision, Not the Data